She notices the pattern.

 “Please,” he said, gesturing toward the table.
 “Come in.”

 It wasn’t an invitation.
+It just sounded like one.

 As she crossed the threshold, the door closed behind her.